Main Menu

 Florida General Arts and Culture Grant (General Program Support)

 The General Program Support Grant, offered by the Florida Department of State's Division of Arts and Culture, provides operating support to nonprofit and public arts and cultural organizations to help sustain core programming such as performances, exhibits, education, and community arts services.
 This funding helps organizations cover general expenses rather than a specific project and supports Florida's cultural ecosystem.
-The next application opens in 2026, with the deadline to be announced for the FY 2027 grant period.
+The next application opens in April 2026, with the deadline to be announced for the FY 2027 grant period.

 WHAT WE DO